ElifSuS/DSA210_project/README.md

 # DSA210_project
-I will collect data from my spotify account.
-The dataset will include the artist name, album name, date ,energy or tempo of the song.
-I'm planning to compare the songs I listen in normal periods and in stresfull periods of my life by considering the aspects of the songs I collected.
+I will collect data from my Spotify account.
+The dataset will include the artist name, album name, date, and skip information for the songs.
+My hypothesis is that during stressful periods of my life, I tend to skip songs more often than usual.
+In this project, my aim is to prove this.